 Special Interests:gynaecological oncology

 Emma Crosbie is an NIHR Clinician Scientist, Senior Lecturer and Honorary Consultant Gynaecological Oncologist at the University of Manchester.
 She graduated from Edinburgh University Medical School in 1997 before moving to the North West.
 Her postdoctoral research focussed on immunological aspects of human papillomavirus infection in lower genital tract neoplasia, including the use of vaccines to treat premalignant disease of the vulva.
 She has presented her work at numerous national and international meetings and published original research, reviews and commentaries in peer reviewed journals.
-Her current interests include premalignant disease of the lower genital tract and the link between obesity and endometrial cancer.
+Her current research interests include premalignant disease of the lower genital tract and obesity-driven endometrial cancer.

 For Emma Crosbie's disclosure of interests click here.

-Special interests: Urogynaecology and pelvic reconstructive surgery, pelvic floor anatomy and imaging, robotic surgery, operative obstetrics, systematic reviews.
+Special interests: Urogynaecology and pelvic reconstructive surgery, pelvic floor anatomy and imaging, operative obstetrics, systematic reviews.

 Stergios (Stelios) Doumouchtsis is currently a Consultant Obstetrician – Gynaecologist and RCOG accredited subspecialist Urogynaecologist in the Department of Obstetrics and Gynaecology, St George’s Healthcare NHS Trust, and a Honorary Senior Lecturer at St George’s University of London, UK.
 He is the Lead Consultant for Childbirth Injury and Pelvic Health after Childbirth Services.

-His clinical interests are in urogynaecology, female pelvic medicine and reconstructive surgery, prevention and management of childbirth injury, robotic surgery, operative obstetrics and management of obstetric emergencies.
+His clinical interests are in urogynaecology, female pelvic medicine and reconstructive surgery, prevention and management of childbirth injury, operative obstetrics and management of obstetric emergencies.

-He is currently a member of the RCOG Congress Committee (2007-) and FIGO Working Group on Pelvic Floor Medicine and Reconstructive Surgery, Committee 3: “Pelvic Organ Surgery In Women” (2009-).
+He is currently a member of the RCOG Council (London Members’ representative), the FIGO Working Group on Pelvic Floor Medicine and Reconstructive Surgery, Committee 3: “Pelvic Organ Surgery In Women” (2009-).
 He is also a member of several national and international scientific and professional committees.

 For Stergios Doumouchtsis' disclosure of interests click here.